tillydray/elm-cardano/docs/FAQ.md

 smart contract evaluation is needed multiple times in a loop.
 Wiring this with ports would be too cumbersome to be worth the effort IMO.
-So the elm-cardano binary instead patches the output of the Elm compiler to inject the necessary code to evaluate smart contracts with the WASM UPLC VM.
+So the elm-cardano binary instead patches the output of the Elm compiler to inject the necessary code to evaluate smart contracts with the WASM UPLC VM in a pure function `Cardano.Uplc.evalScriptsCosts`.

 The elm-cardano binary also automatically adds some JS code to handle CIP-30 wallet interactions.
 And in the future, it will additionally provide new capabilities, such as running scripts in the command line.

+The elm-cardano binary is rather minimal Rust CLI, and you can find its code in the `cli/` directory of this repository.

 ## Why isn’t the elm-cardano package published?